Arkansas Sales Tax

 Because Arkansas is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), you can register through that website for an Arkansas sales tax permit at the same time that you register to collect sales tax in all of the other states that are party to the agreement.
 If you’re only interested in registering in Arkansas at this time, however, you can go through the online Arkansas Taxpayer Access Point.

-Depending on the volume of taxable sales you’ve previously made or expect to make in the state, and so your estimated annual sales tax liability, you will be assigned a filing frequency at the time of registration.
-This may be monthly, quarterly or annually, and regardless of the frequency, returns and payments will be due on the 20th of the month following the close of the period in question.
+Depending on the volume of taxable sales you’ve made or expected to make in the state and so your estimated annual sales tax liability, you will be assigned a filing frequency at the time of registration.
+This may be monthly, quarterly, or annually, and regardless of the frequency, returns and payments will be due on the 20th of the month following the close of the period in question.

 |January – March (Q1)||April 20|